Onthophagus taurus: Habitat

 Onthophagus taurus originally inhabiting areas characterized by a Mediterranean climate, is native to central and southern Europe as well as Asia Minor, spanning from Spain to Morocco, Turkey, and Iran.
 It was introduced to the United States and Australia in the late 1960s to early 1970s to help manage cow dung.
 This introduction aimed to displace dung from cattle pastures underground, thereby, promoting soil health and pest control.
-They are most abundant in grassland habitats because cows reside.
+They are most abundant in grassland habitats where cows reside.
 This species is now present in Australia, Europe, Morocco, Algeria, Tunisia, Syria, Iraq, Transcaucasia, Asia Minor, Iran, Afghanistan, Central Asia, and the United States of America.

 Onthophagus taurus was accidentally introduced in the eastern United States.
 It was initially sighted in Florida in 1971, and later in the northeast United States.
 Based on the population size and spread pattern, it is suggested that O. taurus likely entered the United States from the coastal area of Florida.
 Subsequently, the US Department of Agriculture deliberately released O. taurus in various locations, including California, Texas, and New Jersey, resulting in a substantial increase in range from where it was first introduced.

 O. taurus develops most optimally between 16 °C and 23 °C. As a result, its reproductive success is limited in extremely cold regions, restricting its distribution there.
 In 1974, Onthophagus taurus was introduced to Australia, collected from populations in Spain, Greece, and Turkey.
 It quickly became the most prevalent exotic species in southwestern Australia within two years of its introduction.
 It has even displaced O. binodis as it arrived initially, overtaking this earlier-introduced dung beetle species across Australia.